silnrsi/wstr/src/content/docs/topics/encoding/unicode-concepts.md

 Every character in Unicode can be uniquely identified by its codepoint, or also by its name.
 Unicode character names use only ASCII characters and by convention are written entirely in upper case.
 Characters are often referred to using both the codepoint and the name; e.g. U+0061 LATIN SMALL LETTER A. In discussions where the actual characters are unimportant or are assumed to be recognisable using only the codepoints, people will often save space and use only the codepoints.
 Also, in informal contexts where it is clear that Unicode codepoints are involved, people will often suppress the string “U+”.
 For clarity, this document will continue to use “U+”.

 The Unicode codespace ranges from U+0000 to U+10FFFF.
-Borrowing terminology from ISO/IEC 10646, the codespace is described in terms of 17 **planes** of 64K codepoints each.
+Borrowing terminology from ISO/IEC 10646, the codespace is described in terms of 17 [planes][glo-plane] of 64K codepoints each.
 Thus, Plane 0 includes codepoints U+0000..U+FFFF, Plane 1 includes codepoints U+10000..U+1FFFF, etc.

 In the original design of Unicode, all characters were to have codepoints in the range U+0000..U+FFFF.
 In keeping with this, Plane 0 was set apart as the portion of the codespace in which all of the most commonly used characters were encoded, and is designated the Basic Multilingual Plane (BMP).
 The remainder of the codespace, Planes 1 to 1610, are referred to collectively as the Supplementary Planes.
 As space ran out in the BMP, not only ancient scripts, but modern characters and scripts have been encoded in the Supplementary Multilingual Plane (SMP).